Zod Showcase

 // { id: number; name: string; role: "admin" | "user" | "guest" }

-// Add 'superadmin' to the enum → the type updates automatically.
+// Adding 'superadmin' to the enum will update the type automatically.

-// No separate interface to keep in sync. ✅
+// There is no separate interface to keep in sync.